N7ghtm4r3/Biometrik/docs/jvm_fine-tuning.md

 If you need to fine-tune native engines, follow the steps below depending on which engine you need to modify

+!!! warning

+    Any pull requests containing dynamic library output files will be rejected for security reasons.
+    If there are changes to the native engines, please edit the source code and create the pull request **without** including the output files.
+The maintainers will handle the compilation

 ## Windows

 If you need to change the Windows's engine you can find the [Visual Studio](https://visualstudio.microsoft.com)